r00k5A58/kali-bash-config/README.md

 ### config.sh
 * Run after cloning.
 This will:
+* Setup apt for https
 * Install golang, export GOPATH
 * Copy the config files to their appropriate places
 * Install and configure GEF (for gdb)
 * Setup the bash prompt appearance
-* Configure the gnome.terminal dash-to-doc icon to auto launch bash with tmux
+* Configure the gnome.terminal dash-to-dock icon to auto launch bash with tmux
-* Remove extra icons from dash-to-doc (only leaves Firefox, Terminal, Nautilus, Burp)
+* Remove extra icons from dash-to-dock (only leaves Firefox, Terminal, Nautilus, Burp)

 ### .tmux.conf
 * Inceases history limit to 50000 lines